ten-protocol/go-ten/design/fast_finality.md

 ## Scope

-The introduction of a centralised sequencer to improve cost-per-transaction during the bootstrapping phase, as described in the [Bootstrapping Strategy design doc](./Bootstrapping_strategy.md).
+The introduction of a single sequencer to improve cost-per-transaction during the bootstrapping phase, as described in the [Bootstrapping Strategy design doc](./Bootstrapping_strategy.md).

+## Requirements

+* Finality
+  * Transaction *soft* finality (finality guaranteed by the sequencer) is achieved in less than two seconds
+  * There is an eventual transaction *hard* finality (finality guaranteed by the L1)
+* Cost
+  * L1 transaction costs can be driven arbitrarily low, at the expense of extending the hard-finality window
+* User/dev experience
+  * The responses to RPC calls reflect the soft-finalised transactions, and not just the hard-finalised transactions
+* Operations
+  * The sequencer is highly available
+* Security
+  * The sequencer is not able to "rewrite history" (or is strongly disincentivised from doing so), even for soft-final transactions (e.g. to perform front-running)

 ## Assumptions